ariard/lightning-rfc/12-offer-encoding.md

       it has a preference.
     - MUST include `blinded_payinfo` with exactly one `payinfo` for each `onionmsg_path` in `blinded_path`, in order.
+    - SHOULD ignore any payment which does not use one of the paths.
   - otherwise:
     - MUST NOT include `blinded_payinfo`.
   - MUST set (or not set) `offer_id` exactly as the invoice_request did.